chrisdemars/conference-proposals/building-accessible-components-razor.md

-## Building Accessible Components with Razor.
+# Building Accessible Components with Razor.

-Creating robust experiences using C# and .NET
+Creating robust experiences using C# and .NET is pretty great if you are a back end developer, but what if your power lies in the front end?
+Were you ever tasked to build in accessibility, but the only catch was it had to be supported by C# developers?
+The power of .NET Core and C# 7 far exceeds the Microsoft technologies of the past, but it is still lacking in terms of building in solutions for accessibility.
+Razor syntax is the bridge between the back end C# code and front end HTML for creating beautiful user interfaces, that can also be accessibility compliant.
+In this talk I will briefly go through an intro to accessibility, Razor syntax, and build a standard form out of Razor syntax that is functional as well as accessible for users with disabilities.